alinex/node-exec/README.md

 - `matchStderr ok, report` - check that the given `ok` RegExp succeeds, if not output the result of the report RegExp
 - `notMatchStderr fail` - check that the `fail` RegExp don't match
-- `stdoutLines num` - check that the output has the correct number of lines (number, array)
+- `stdoutLines min, max` - check that the output has the correct number of lines

 This are only the general checks.
 There may be more command specific matches which you may use.